Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 when trying to authenticate.
 So these can be set if one does not wish to save the credentials on disk.
 The environment variables do not always take precedence over values set in configuration files, as is the case for `s3cmd` and `rclone`.
-This means that invalid credentials in config files will lead to and access denied even if there are valid credentials in the environment.
+This means that invalid credentials in config files will lead to an access denied even if there are valid credentials in the environment.
 The `aws` command will use the environment variables instead of `~/.aws/credentials` if they are set.
 `rclone` will additionally require `RCLONE_S3_ENV_AUTH=true` in the environment or `env_auth = true` in the config file.